 The Australian Government approved a major development plan (MDP) for the Gold Coast International Airport, the sixth busiest airport in Australia, in February 2016.
-In 2015, the Gold Coast airport owner and operator, Queensland Airports Limited (QAL), proposed a redevelopment plan to upgrade the existing terminal facilities under a programme named LIFT (Let's Invest for Tomorrow).
+In 2015, the Gold Coast airport owner and operator, Queensland Airports Limited (QAL), proposed a redevelopment plan to upgrade the existing terminal facilities under a programme named Let’s Invest for Tomorrow (LIFT).

-Construction works on the redevelopment are scheduled to commence in mid-2016 with the majority of works planned for completion by the end of 2017, ahead of the 2018 Commonwealth Games.
-Subsequent phases of the expansion will be completed in late 2018 and 2021.
+Construction work on the redevelopment commenced in mid-2016 with the majority of works completed by the end of 2017, ahead of the 2018 Commonwealth Games.
+Subsequent phases of the expansion will be completed until 2021.

 Need for the terminal expansion

-The terminal area is also experiencing capacity issues during peak hours in multiple areas, some of which include international arrivals, domestic and international departure lounges, check-in areas.
+The terminal area is experiencing capacity issues during peak hours in multiple areas, including international arrivals, domestic and international departure lounges, check-in areas.

 The airport is also expected to receive more than 117,000 visitors, 5,000 athletes, 2,000 officials and 2,700 media representatives for the 2018 Commonwealth Games.

-Benefits of the LIFT project at Gold Coast International Airport
+LIFT project at Gold Coast International Airport benefits

 In addition to enabling the airport to work more efficiently and effectively, the LIFT project creates significant economic benefits to the Gold Coast region by generating employment opportunities, stimulating economic activities and facilitating tourism.

-By accommodating additional flights, the expanded airport will attract more tourists to the region and generate additional revenue to the region.
+By accommodating additional flights, the expanded airport will attract more tourists and generate additional revenue to the region.

-The current expansion focuses on three major areas, which include the terminal building expansion and redevelopment, construction of five additional aircraft stands with associate taxiways, and improvements to the ground transport facilities.
+The current expansion focuses on three major areas, namely the terminal building expansion and redevelopment, construction of five additional aircraft stands with associate taxiways, and improvements to the ground transport facilities.

 The majority of the redevelopment will take place to the south of the existing terminal and apron.
 The entire area marked for future aviation development will be cleared in order to create space for expansion.

-New jet brides to serve both domestic and international flights will be added to the terminal to service up to four aircraft at a time.
-Additional bridges will be added in future.
+Jet brides to serve domestic and international flights will be added to the terminal to service up to four aircraft at a time.
+Additional aerobridges will be added in future.

-The expanded terminal will accommodate circulation areas, international security and screening area, departure emigration processing area, departure lounge, arrivals duty-free store, arrivals immigration processing, office accommodation for border agencies, baggage claim and arrival halls.
+The expanded terminal will be a three-level building, featuring circulation areas, international security and screening area, departure emigration processing area, departure lounge, arrivals duty-free store, arrivals immigration processing, office accommodation for border agencies, baggage claim and arrival halls.

 Apron and taxiway expansion at the airport

-The apron expansion will see the addition of five new Code E aircraft stands and associated taxiways.
+The apron expansion added five new Code E aircraft stands and associated taxiways.

-The stands will be constructed in two stages.
-Scheduled for completion by the end of 2017, stage one will include the development of three Code E stands and taxiway access to the parallel taxiway, while the remaining two stands and associated taxiways will be completed by early 2021.
+Stands were constructed in two stages.
+Completed in April 2018, stage one includes the development of three Code E stands and taxiway access to the parallel taxiway, while the remaining two stands and associated taxiways will be completed by early 2021.